afig90/amandasportfolio/readme.md

-# <Your-Project-Title>
+# <Amanda Portfolio>

 ## Description

-Refactored HTML and CSS to Semantic HTML.
-This involves reorganizing and modifying your code to use appropriate HTML elements that give meaning and structure of your content more effectively.
-Semantic HTML helps improve your SEO and your overall website accessability.
+This repository contains the necessary files and code to create a stylish and professional portfolio website.
+The portfolio website is designed to showcase your skills, projects, and accomplishments.
+As a Web developer, this website portfolio will help you present your work effectively to potential employers.

 ## Installation